albar965/littlenavmap-manual/src/en/MENUS.rst

 Hides or shows the respective user features.

-The respective option is automatically enabled after a user feature is added to the map.
+The respective option is automatically enabled after an user feature is added to the map.

 User features can also be toggled with the toolbar button |User Features|.